mtiller/ModelicaBook/text/source/behavior/functions/func_def.rst

 The syntax above is "positional".
 That means that values in the function call are assigned to arguments based on the order.
-But since Modelica functions have names, it is also possible to call functions using named arguments.
+But since Modelica function arguments have names, it is also possible to call functions using named arguments.
 Consider the following function for computing the volume of a cube: